volkandindar/agartha/README.md

 - You can click the “**Generate the Payloads**” button in the blue box above to create a classic wordlist, which can be used manually in Burp's Intruder or Repeater.
 - Now, you also have the option to click the “**Generate payloads for BCheck**” button in the red box to generate the same payloads formatted in BCheck syntax, ready to be used in scans.

-Please be aware that as the Bambdas script grows in size, it may lead to performance issues.
+Please be aware that as the Bambdas script increases in size, it may cause performance issues, particularly during scanning.
+Larger scripts can slow down responsiveness, increase memory usage, and lead to delays in executing tasks.

 <img width="1000" alt="BCheck Code Generator" src="https://github.com/user-attachments/assets/c38b5816-2a24-4f13-b3f3-a7c62b3ca236">